 Through the ongoing implementation of the CPS’s Integrated Management System (IMS), we will therefore:

 - Commit to fulfil all applicable compliance obligations including statutory, stakeholder and industry commitments and agreements.

-- We will encourage and persuade suppliers to continue to identify and integrate sustainable processes and products and to enhance their understanding of the Council's sustainability commitments.
+- To support suppliers to identify and integrate sustainable processes and products and enhance their understanding of council sustainability commitments.

-- We will develop and implement a process for the identification and integration of sustainability criteria into the procurement process including the specification of goods, works and services, selection of suppliers and award of contracts and will seek to use this approach to support capacity building and incremental improvement of performance.
+- Implement the Social Value Toolkit embedding a process for the identification and integration of sustainability criteria in the selection of suppliers and award of contracts.
+We will also seek to use this approach to support capacity building and incremental improvement of performance.